 Throughout our Sins of the City historic walking tours, you’ll learn about Vancouver’s legendary crusaders, criminals and characters.
-Uncover the true origins behind “Gassy” Jack Deighton’s moniker, the questionable connections to Vancouver’s longest serving mayor, L.D.
-Taylor, and the nefarious activities of famed gangster, Joe Celona.
+Uncover the true origins behind “Gassy” Jack Deighton’s moniker, or learn about the nefarious activities of famed gangster, Joe Celona.
 The mysterious men and women from Vancouver’s past will thrill, shock and take you on a whirlwind ride of sin.

 “Gassy” Jack Deighton (November 1830 – May 23, 1875)